Ramanees/Ramanees/README.md

 ### 🧑‍💻 About Me
 - 🎓 Final year college student from Chennai
-- 💻 Passionate about web development and building real-world tech solutions
+- 💻 Passionate about development and building real-world tech solutions
 - ✨ Constantly learning and exploring new technologies
 - 📫 Reach me at: **ramanees123@gmail.com**